Master of Oncology and Palliative Care Nursing

-The need for higher education opportunities for cancer nurses has never been more necessary than now as cancer incidence and mortality rates in Palestine continue to rise.
+The need for higher education opportunities for cancer nurses has never been more necessary than now as cancer incidence and mortality rate continue to rise in Palestine.
+To fulfill this need, Bethlehem University – Faculty of Nursing and Health Sciences provides The Master’s Program in “Oncology and Palliative Care Nursing”.

-The Master in Oncology and Palliative Care program is identified as the first specialized and accredited master program that tapped the Oncology and Palliative Care Nursing field in whole Palestine, after 4 years of delivering a high diploma degree specialized in the same field by Bethlehem University – Faculty of Nursing and Health Sciences.
+The Master is identified as the first specialized accredited master program that tapped the Oncology and Palliative Care Nursing field in whole Palestine, after 4 years of delivering a high diploma degree specialized in the same field by Bethlehem University – Faculty of Nursing and Health Sciences.

-Bethlehem University – Faculty of Nursing and Health Sciences got the accreditation in September 19th, 2019.
-And so now we are receiving applications for review to select the best candidates to start the first cycle with them.
+Bethlehem University – Faculty of Nursing and Health Sciences got the accreditation on September 19th, 2019.
+And so now, we are receiving applications for review to select the best candidates to start the new cycle with them for Spring 2023.

-The mission of the Faculty or Nursing and Health Science is to improve the health status of people with cancer through educating and up-skilling qualified nurses in best oncologic and palliative care practice.
-They will develop the ability to provide good quality, evidence-based, comprehensive assessment and care, be committed to quality improvement and accountability, use clinical judgment to apply evidence-based approaches to improve the outcomes of people with cancer and their families.
-An holistic and compassionate approach focusing on the physical, emotional, and spiritual needs of patients will be embraced and modelled.
-In addition, students will advance the science of cancer through using and participating in research.
+The mission of the Faculty of Nursing and Health Science is to improve the health status of people with cancer through educating and up-skilling qualified nurses in the best oncologic and palliative care practice.
+They will develop the ability to provide good quality, evidence-based, comprehensive assessment, and care, be committed to quality improvement and accountability, use clinical judgment to apply evidence-based approaches to improve the outcomes of people with cancer and their families.
+A holistic and compassionate approach focusing on the physical, emotional, and spiritual needs of patients will be embraced and modelled.
+In addition, students will advance the science of cancer by using and participating in research.

 - Significant benefits for Palestinian cancer patients arising from care delivered by a more knowledgeable and skilled nursing workforce